 Since the mid-1900s, people with disabilities have publicly advocated for the right to be treated as persons and not to be defined solely by their disabilities.
 People with disabilities have had to battle against centuries of biased assumptions, baseless stereotypes, and irrational fears.
 The stigmatization of disability resulted in the social and economic marginalization of generations of Americans with disabilities, and like many other oppressed minorities, left people with disabilities in a severe state of impoverishment and dependence for centuries.

 In the mid-20th Century, disabled veterans of World War I and II began to advocate for more equal treatment from the government for which they had sacrificed so much.
 When the civil rights movement began in the 1960s, disability advocates joined forces with other minority activists to demand equal treatment for people with disabilities.
-Id.
-The Civil Rights Act of 1964 prohibited discrimination on the basis of race, religion, national origin, or gender, but people with disabilities were not included under such protection.
+The Civil Rights Act of 1964 prohibited discrimination based on race, religion, national origin, or gender, but people with disabilities were not included under such protection.
 By the 1970s, Congress began to pass legislation aimed at protecting persons with disabilities.
 In 1973, the Rehabilitation Act was passed and for the first time, the civil rights of people with disabilities were protected by law.
-The Rehabilitation Act of 1973 (Section 504) provided equal opportunity for employment within the federal government and in federally funded programs, prohibiting discrimination on the basis of either physical or mental disability.
-Id.
+The Rehabilitation Act of 1973 (Section 504) provided equal opportunity for employment within the federal government and in federally funded programs, prohibiting discrimination based on either physical or mental disability.

-After decades of public advocacy, the Americans with Disabilities Act, 42 U.S.C. §§12101 et seq.
+After decades of public advocacy, the Americans with Disabilities Act, 42 U.S.C. § §12101 et seq.
 (ADA) was passed in 1990.
 This was the first comprehensive federal legislation designed to protect persons with disabilities from inequality and discrimination.
-The ADA intended to prohibit discrimination on the basis of disability in employment, services rendered by state and local governments, places of public accommodation, transportation, and telecommunications.
-Id.
+The ADA intended to prohibit discrimination based on disability in employment, services rendered by state and local governments, places of public accommodation, transportation, and telecommunications.
 Under the ADA, most businesses were for the first time mandated by federal law to provide reasonable accommodations to people with disabilities in the workplace.

 While the struggle for autonomy and dignity for persons with disabilities is ancient, the effort to pass laws to achieve equality for this minority group is fairly recent.
-In an article in Forbes Magazine, Diversity Contributor Sarah Kim points out, “People with disabilities make up the largest minority group in America, yet they are too often the least accounted for when it comes to equal rights and anti-discrimination practices.”
-While the signing of the ADA was an important step on the path to equality for persons with disabilities, the prejudices and bias that caused centuries of discrimination and marginalization have not instantly vanished.
+In an article in Forbes Magazine, Diversity Contributor Sarah Kim points out that people with disabilities make up the largest minority group in America, yet they are too often the least accounted for when it comes to equal rights and anti-discrimination practices.
+While the signing of the ADA was an important step on the path to equality for persons with disabilities, the prejudices and biases that caused centuries of discrimination and marginalization have not instantly vanished.

 OVERVIEW OF THE AMERICANS WITH DISABILITIES ACT

-The ADA definition of disabled also includes people who have a “record” of such an impairment, even if they do not currently have a disability.
-Having a “record” of a disability means that the person has a medical history of or has been misclassified as having, a mental or physical impairment that substantially limits one or more major life activities, even though the person does not currently have an actually disabling condition.
+The ADA definition of disabled also includes people who have a record of such an impairment, even if they do not currently have a disability.
+Having a record of a disability means that the person has a medical history of or has been misclassified as having, a mental or physical impairment that substantially limits one or more major life activities, even though the person does not currently have a disabling condition.

 The ADA further makes it unlawful to discriminate against a person based on that person’s association with a person with a disability.
 For example, if an employee’s spouse is disabled and the employer cuts that person’s work hours without being asked to do so because she incorrectly believes that the employee needs more time off to care for her disabled spouse, that would constitute associational discrimination.

 In 2008, the ADA was amended by Congress.
 The Americans with Disabilities Act Amendments Act (ADAAA) was signed into law in 2008 and became effective on January 1, 2009.
-The ADAAA made a number of significant changes to the ADA including to the definition of “disability.”
+The ADAAA made several significant changes to the ADA including to the definition of disability.
 The changes in the definition of disability in the ADAAA apply to all titles of the ADA, including Title I, Employment.
-The ADAAA was needed because after the ADA was originally passed in 1990, courts at all levels began to adopt overly narrow interpretations of the definition of “disability.”
+The ADAAA was needed because after the ADA was originally passed in 1990, courts at all levels began to adopt overly narrow interpretations of the definition of disability.
 This judge-made law weakened the protections that were intended by Congress for persons with disabilities under the ADA.

 STANDARDS AND BURDENS OF PROOF IN ADA DISABILITY CLAIMS

-While there are a number of different bases for disability discrimination cases discussed here below, each of them falls into one of two general categories.
+While there are several different bases for disability discrimination cases discussed here below, each of them falls into one of two general categories.
 One is intentional discrimination and the other is unintentional discrimination.
 Intentional discrimination is the most common type of discrimination.
 It occurs when an employer deliberately treats an employee less favorably than other employees based on her disability.
 The less favorable treatment may take the form of a failure to promote, failure to hire, harassment, failure to provide a reasonable accommodation for a disability, or any other deliberate act or failure to act.
 A smaller number of claims are based on unintentional discrimination.
-These cases involve discrimination that results from an employer’s unintentional use of policies or workplace standards that do not intentionally disadvantage persons with disabilities but which have a disproportionately negative or adverse effect on those persons.
-These are called “adverse impact” claims.
-The evidence and standards used to evaluate each type of claim is different.
+These cases involve discrimination that results from an employer’s unintentional use of policies or workplace standards that do not intentionally disadvantage persons with disabilities but which have a disproportionately adverse effect on those persons.
+These are called adverse impact claims.
+The evidence and standards used to evaluate each type of claim are different.